ericfransen/notes/README.md

 1.  **Clone Your Notes Vault**: On your new computer, first clone your private notes vault from GitHub:

     `git clone <your-private-notes-repo-url> ~/notes-vault`

+    *Note: If your vault is encrypted, the files will look like scrambled binary data until unlocked.*

 2.  **Clone the Tool**: Next, clone this `notes` repository somewhere else: